thirstler/el_harden/README.md

    has issues but mostly because it is configurable.
 Meaning you can specify log hosts, NTP servers and other variables necessary to fill in some of the gaps left by a generic remediation.
+ - Last but not least: Get a configuration management system (something like Foreman/Puppet).
+Scripts like this are really useful for configure-on-deploy setups but you should have a nice site config that meets target requirements, there's no such thing as running something that will "harden" your OS.

 Prerequisites:

  - The target system needs to be able to install packages with yum.
 If the